kumahq/kuma-website/app/_src/quickstart/docker-demo.md

     type: builtin' | kumactl apply --file -
 ```

 After enabling mTLS, all traffic is **encrypted and secure**.
-However, you can no longer access the `demo-app` directly, meaning <http://localhost:25000> will no longer work.
+However, you can no longer access the `demo-app` directly, meaning <http://localhost:25050> will no longer work.
 This happens for two reasons:

 1. When mTLS is enabled, {{ Kuma }} doesn’t create traffic permissions by default.
-This means no traffic will flow until you define a {{ MeshTrafficPermission }} policy to allow `demo-app` to communicate with `redis`.
+This means no traffic will flow until you define a {{ MeshTrafficPermission }} policy to allow `demo-app` to communicate with `kv`.

 2. When you try to call `demo-app` using a browser or other HTTP client, you are essentially acting as an external client without a valid TLS certificate.
 Since all services are now required to present a certificate signed by the `ca-1` Certificate Authority, the connection is rejected.
 Only services within the `default` mesh, which are assigned valid certificates, can communicate with each other.